davidpacold/Airia-Powered-Slackbot/README.md

 If the "Summarize Thread" action is not correctly identifying threads:
 1. Ensure the bot has `channels:history` and `channels:join` permissions
 2. Check that the bot has been added to the channel
-3. Try using the action on the first message in the thread (thread parent)
+3. Try using the action on the first message in the thread (thread parent) - this works best
 4. For private channels, use `/invite @AI Assistant` before using thread features
+5. If summarizing a thread reply, ensure the parent message is still accessible

+The thread detection has multiple fallback mechanisms to handle different Slack thread formats and edge cases:
+- If a thread can't be processed due to an `invalid_arguments` error, it will fall back to single message summarization
+- If all thread approaches fail, it will fall back to summarizing recent conversation instead
+- If a single message can't be replied to, the bot will post the summary as a new message
+- For best results, use the Summarize action on the first (parent) message of a thread

+If you encounter issues with specific messages, you can check the bot logs for more detailed information about what happened.

 ## Support